microsoft/vscode-azurecontainerapps/README.md

 You can re-run the command with your saved workspace settings to quickly re-deploy your project to any previously saved Azure resources.

 __Note__: We also have entry-points on the container apps environment item (`Create Container App from Workspace`) and the container app item (`Deploy Workspace to Container App`).
-These commands offer the flexibility to quickly target project deployment to existing resources should you so choose.
+These commands offer an alternative way to quickly target project deployment to existing resources.

 ## Edit and deploy your app